instance001/governance-by-design-report-commentary/governance-by-design-commentary.md

 Readers are encouraged to run this test on:
 - Frontier closed models
 - Local GGUF models (Llama, Mistral, Qwen, Gemma derivatives, and their fine-tunes)
+- Models with differing saved preferences/memories and also without any

 ### Observed Pattern